anrichp/readabilityscore/README.md

 2. The **Sequence Diagram** illustrates the process flow when a user analyses text.
 3. The **Component Diagram** provides a high-level view of the plugin's components and their interactions with Moodle core.

+## Research Methodology
+This project employed the Design Science Research Methodology (DSRM) framework, consisting of six phases:

+1. Problem Identification and Motivation
+2. Definition of Objectives for a Solution
+3. Design and Development
+4. Demonstration
+5. Evaluation
+6. Communication

+The evaluation phase utilised the OneStopEnglish Corpus as a benchmark for assessing the plugin's accuracy in classifying text difficulty levels.

+## Limitations and Future Work
+- The evaluation relied solely on the OneStopEnglish Corpus, which may not represent the full diversity of educational texts.
+- Classification thresholds for the Gunning Fog Index require further refinement.
+- Future work could explore integrating multiple readability metrics and incorporating machine learning techniques for improved accuracy.

 ## Contributing

 We welcome contributions to the Readability Score block.
 Please submit pull requests to our GitHub repository at https://github.com/anrichp/moodle-block_readabilityscore.